kirakiray/noneos-core/docs/en/documentation/install.md

 ## Installation Status

-The `nos-version` component automatically detects the installation status of NoneOS Core:
+`nos-version` component will automatically detect the installation status of NoneOS Core:

-- **Not installed**: Display "Install NoneOS Core" button
+- **Not Installed**: Display "Install NoneOS Core" button
 - **Installing**: Display installation progress bar
 - **Installed**: Display current version number
-- **Upgrade available**: Display upgrade button
+- **Upgradable**: Display upgrade button

-When the system installation is completed, or has already been installed, or the upgrade is successful, the `installed` event will be triggered, after which all functions of NoneOS Core can be used normally.
+When the system installation is complete, or has already been installed, or upgraded successfully, the `installed` event will be triggered, and then all functions of NoneOS Core can be used normally.